barbinbrad/openpilot-101/intro.md

 For example, one manufacturer might put the steering angle on message ID 0x30 at bytes 3 and 4, while another manufacturer describes steering angle on message ID 0xe4 at byte 2 and 3.

-So even after openpilot has figured what the acceleration and steering angle should be, there is still much work to be done to turn it into a CAN message that will be understood by that particular make/model vehicle.
+So even after openpilot has figures out what the acceleration and steering angle *should be*, there is still much work to be done to turn it into a CAN message that will be understood by that particular make/model vehicle.

 Below is the heart of the code for turning calculations, `CC`, into manufacturer-specific CAN messages using the car interface, `CI`, which contains information about the make/model of the car: